Dynamical Casimir effect from fermions in an oscillating bag in 1+1 dimensions: Imaginary part of the effective action

 $\Gamma^{(2,1)}$ produces a renormalization of the would be Lagrangian for the $R$ wall, since it correspond to terms which are proportional to the square of $\eta$ and of its time derivative.
 They are local in time, and therefore they will not contribute to any dissipative effect (which necessarily correspond to non-analyticities in the frequency space).

-Let us then extract from the second order term its imaginary part, which is related to the total probability of vacuum decay $P$.
+Let us then extract from the second order term its imaginary part, which is related to the total probability of pair creation $P$.
 Indeed, the vacuum persistence probability is related to $\Gamma$ by:

 where the last equality is valid for $\text{Im} \, \Gamma \ll 1$.
 This is essentially the equation for probability conservation, where $P = 2 \, \text{Im} \, \Gamma$ is the probability of the transition of the vacuum to a state with a non-vanishing particle content.
 Because the first non-trivial process is the creation of a particle and anti-particle pair, by computing $\text{Im}\,\Gamma$ we should obtain the pair-production probability.